Clicky

 Washington and Jefferson College, by far, seem to be among the most pet-friendly colleges out there.
 Most family pets are allowed to be brought in by students if they have been in the student’s family for at least six months to a year.

-W&J was one of the first schools in the region to allow students’ pets, and Monroe Hall was the first to be given a pet-friendly designation.
 Monroe Hall used to be the only hall that allowed dogs and cats to reside with students, but now there are more pet-friendly residential halls, such as Buchanan Hall and Adams Hall.
 They even have upgraded accommodations.
 These halls are also equipped with dog-wash stations for the convenience of dog owners and have been renovated.

-Dogs, gerbils, small birds, and other small animals are allowed in the residence halls but note that there may be breed and weight restrictions when applying to reside with a dog or a cat.
+Dogs, gerbils, small birds, and other small animals are allowed in the residence halls, but note that there may be breed and weight restrictions when applying to reside with a dog or a cat.
 Fortunately, though, the school is lenient and accepts on a case-by-case basis.
-So if you’re unsure whether your pet is qualified, you can always reach out to the school.
+So, if you’re unsure whether your pet is qualified, you can always reach out to the school.

 Stanford University (Stanford, California)